-It’s important to learn the basics so that you can converse with digital marketing professionals and get the most value out of those conversations.
+It’s essential to learn the basics so that you can converse with digital marketing professionals and get the most value out of those conversations.

 Choosing the right keywords can be harder than you might think.
-Many business owners simply choose keywords based on what they think suits their topics and the nature of their business.
+Many business owners simply want keywords based on what they feel suits their topics and the nature of their business.

-The florist from our example should be using more specific phrases such as, “florists in Jackson Florida”.
-That way the search engine will pick up their shop when people in their area are searching for florists.
-By using keywords that are too general, your site will be pitted against all of the other sites in the same business across the country.
+The florist from our example should be using more specific phrases such as “florists in Jackson Florida”.
+That way, the search engine will pick up their shop when people in their area are searching for florists.
+By using keywords that are too general, your site will be pitted against all of the other places in the same business across the country.

 It is much easier to compete against websites of businesses in your local area.

 First of all, make sure you have linked Google Analytics to Google Search Console.
-You will only be able to see a fraction of the keywords visitors used to find your site until you’ve linked the two tools together.
+You will only be able to see a fraction of the keywords visitors used to find your site until you’ve connected the two tools.
 Look back over the past 3 to 6 months and take a look at which keywords visitors used.

 Put those keywords in a list and think about which ones would fit naturally into the content you are producing.
 If several of the keywords your customers have been using will blend well with your blog content, start incorporating them into your next few posts.
 Try to understand the intent behind what your users may be searching for to find your website.

-After you’ve started using those keywords in your blog posts, take a look at your Google Analytics reports and see if there have been any significant changes.
+After you’ve started using those keywords in your blog posts, take a look at your Google Analytics reports, and see if there have been any significant changes.
 Are more people clicking on your site or less?
-Are they finding your site from your keyword laced blog posts?
+Are they finding your website from your keyword laced blog posts?

 The most important thing when plucking keywords from Google Analytics and Google Search Console is to use them naturally.
-While keywords are important, your focus should be on producing high-quality content.
+While keywords are relevant, your focus should be on producing high-quality content.

 In addition to running Google Analytics reports on your site to mine for keywords, you can also gain some valuable insights by finding which keywords work for your competitor.
 Roll up your sleeves and start bashing away at keyword combinations and see which ones pull up your competitor’s websites.